Top 4 Must-Have Pizzas In Boca Raton - Boca News

 Delivery: Call 561-391-9240 for delivery!

 Decor: This homey Italian bistro is straight out of Sicily.
-From the red and white checkered table cloths to the vines wrapping around the top of the booths to the vintage photographs littering the walls, you’re not going to get anymore authentic than Pizza Time.
+From the red and white checkered tablecloths to the vines wrapping around the top of the booths to the vintage photographs littering the walls, you’re not going to get any more authentic than Pizza Time.

 Pizza: The pizza here is no frills and classic.
 It’s everything you expect in a slice.
 The perfect amount of cheese, crust, and dough mixed together to form a truly delicious slice of heaven.

 Fan Favorite: The garlic knots are fabulous!
-I don’t normally eat garlic – bad breath’s nonnegotiable! – but I couldn’t help take a bite out of these bad boys.
+I don’t normally eat garlic – bad breath is non-negotiable! – but I couldn’t help take a bite out of these bad boys.
 Fresh, doughy, oozing with garlic and butter.
 They’re a must try.

 Rating: 🍕🍕🍕🍕 out of 🍕🍕🍕🍕🍕